-Communication and Interaction:
+Communication and Interactions

-Throughout the semester I will be contacting you on a weekly/biweekly basis to offer advice, provide comments, and give reminders.
-If you have questions that have class wide import, the questions may be answered and shared with the class on the Student Interaction Board (a Discussion Board).
-The other venue may be scheduling meetings using Zoom.
-Students will be encouraged to form online study groups.
-I have found that students who study together and talk through the material tend to excel.
-Details will be forthcoming on how to set this up.
+Throughout the course, I will be contacting you on a biweekly basis to offer advice, provide comments, and give reminders.
+If you have questions with a class-wide import, the questions may be answered and shared with the class on the Student Interaction Board (a Discussion Board).